 Our Crisis Line Volunteers answer calls in our Portland-based call center on all of the following lines: Suicide Prevention Lifeline (National and Portland), Military Helpline, Oregon Alcohol and Drug Helpline, Oregon YouthLine, and Senior Loneliness Line.
-We took over 70,000 calls in 2017 and could not provide our services without the generous commitment of our volunteers from the community.
+We took over 100,000 calls in 2018 and could not provide our services without the generous commitment from our volunteers.

 When you volunteer with Lines for Life you will receive professional training and caring supervision from our outstanding team.
-Our goal is to assure you have the knowledge and skills to make a difference in the lives of our callers.
 Crisis Line Volunteers come from all walks of life and educational backgrounds.
-They have an empathic and non-judgmental attitude and the ability to make a long-term commitment.
+They have an empathic and non-judgmental attitude, emotional intelligence, and the ability to make a long-term commitment.
 Our volunteers receive 60 hours of professional training, an Applied Suicide Intervention Skills Training (ASIST) certificate, and 225 hours toward ACCBO certification if desired in exchange for a 1 year commitment (or 200 hours) on the lines.
 Crisis Lines Volunteers commit to at least one four hour shift per week.

 Suicide Prevention Hotline: Lines for Life Crisis Line Volunteers answer calls to the National Suicide Prevention Lifeline, Hopeline Network, and Portland Lifeline.
 These confidential, 24-hour services field thousands of calls each year.